chchen123/Weekly-Report/README.md

   Closely examines and modify the energy component of the chi^2 function.
 * **Weekly Report 10/16**

-  Plotting 46Ar proton events for DNP poster.
+  Plotting 46Ar proton events for DNP poster
-  Coding the Monte Carlo fitting for proton tracks - continued.
+  Coding the Monte Carlo fitting for proton tracks - continued
 * **Weekly Report 10/30**
-  Monte-Carlo iteration #1 (finished).
+  Monte-Carlo iteration #1 (finished)
-  Recap of trip to Hawaii.
+  Recap of trip to Hawaii